jorisheijkant/eu-tenders/README.md

 - After installing everything, run `python folders-to-csv.py` to create two csv files, one for the urgent tenders and one for all of them.
 - Then run `python label-tenders.py` to start labeling the tenders.
 This will output two more csv files with labels.
 N.B.: modify the `limit` parameter according to the amount of tenders you feed into the script!

+The labeling script may take quite some time, especially on older pc's that do not have a good graphics card.

 ## TODO:

 - Parse all the necessary values of the XML so they end up in the csv file.
 [See here](https://docs.python.org/3/library/xml.etree.elementtree.html).
+This above may also lead to better results using the labeling.

 ## Further hints: